tonylitianyu/Catching-Bouncing-Balls/README.md

 # ECE470_FA2019
-Repo for ECE470 Fall 2019 project
+### The Repo for ECE470 Fall 2019 Project

+#### The goal of this project

+The overall goal is to have a six-degree-of-freedom robot arm holding a basket to collect ping-pong balls shot from a machine in the V-REP simulation environment.

+#### Prerequisite Installed

+1. Python3
+2. V-REP simulator

-Step for running this repo
+#### Step for running this repo

 1. Download V-REP from http://www.coppeliarobotics.com/downloads.html